 Application: Applicants must submit application to Ms. Amy Salsgiver.
 Review of applications will continue until available positions are filled.

-- a one page summary of your dissertation topic
+- One-page summary of your dissertation topic.

 This fellowship offers opportunities for a meaningful career in college teaching.
 For additional information, please feel free to contact The Office of Social Equity at (814) 393-2109.